 The SI joint is often overlooked as a low back pain generator because of its unique diagnostic challenges:

 - It's common to link low back pain with protruding disc even when neurological signs are absent (Reference: Weksler, et al)4

 - SI joint problems can occur in conjunction with other spinal problems, such as herniated disc, degenerative disc disease, osteoarthritis, or sciatica

-- It's common for pain from SI joint disorders to mimic discogenic or radicular low back pain.
-Many patients go on to receive lumbar fusion instead of SI joint fusion – so SI joint disease should be strongly considered in differential diagnosis of low back pain.
+- It's common for pain from SI joint disorders to feel like discogenic or radicular low back pain.
+Many patients go on to receive lumbar fusion instead of SI joint fusion – so SI joint disease should be strongly considered in the differential diagnosis of low back pain.
 (Reference: Weskler, et al)4

 The Importance of Diagnosing SI Joint Disorders in Surgical Practice